Go directly to product information

 General advice

-• Feel free to grind star anise in advance, but keep in mind that it will quickly lose its aromas, the shelf life of ground star anise is only a few months
+• You can grind star anise beforehand, but keep in mind that it will quickly lose its aroma; the shelf life of ground star anise is only a few months.

 Save: